How to Apply for a Loan in 4 Easy Steps

 3. Evaluating Lender Offers and Reading the Fine Print

-Borrowers can round up free offers for personal loans at LendingTree.
+Borrowers can round up free offers for personal loans through LendingTree.
 Lender fees and interest rates can vary dramatically, so reading the fine print on the lender disclosure form is a vital part of the application process.
 For example, a lender may offer an attractive lower interest rate than a competitor.
 However, the lender may charge an origination fee that, when added to the total, offsets the savings of the lower rate.
 Or, a lender may assess a prepayment penalty for consumers who repay the loan prior to the end of the term.

 4. Crunching the Numbers